Bids approved for work on Oxford’s Meeting House

 Asselin said he recently met with dam engingeer/consultant Myron Petrovsky of MBP Consulting and representatives from Bancroft Contacting Corp. in Paris about dam repairs, and the projected start date is Sept.
 14. He said the total estimated cost stands at $472,550, down from Bancroft’s original estimate of $521,350.

-The project includes replacing the east gate, which is not functioning, with a retractable metal gate, Asselin said.
+The project includes replacing the east gate, which is not functioning, with a retractable metal gate and other maintenance, Asselin said.

-In another matter, Asselin said he has discussed with representatives of Oxford Plaza on Route 26 about relocating the town’s administrative offices from Route 121 to space previously leased by School Administrative District 17.
+In another matter, Asselin said he has discussed with representatives of Oxford Plaza on Route 26 about relocating the town’s administrative offices from Pleasant Street to space previously leased by School Administrative District 17.
 He said the Facilities Committee is set to meet Tuesday to discuss the idea further.

 The administrative offices are in the Municipal Center, which is the former Oxford High School.